More about Jai Balaji Industries Limited

 Price projections:

-Over time, Jai Balaji Industries Limited's price projections have consistently been revised lower.
-This downward shift suggests analysts are becoming more cautious about the company's future, possibly due to emerging risks or challenges.
+Over time, JAIBALAJI's price projections have been consistently revised lower.
+This suggests analysts are becoming less optimistic about the company's future prospects and are adjusting their forecasts accordingly.

 Recommendation changes over time: